gideondk/sentinel/README.md

 ## Overview

-**Sentinel** is boilerplate for the creation of reactive TCP based servers and clients through Akka IO (2.2).
+**Sentinel** is boilerplate for reactive TCP based servers and clients through Akka IO (2.2).

-It focusses on raw performance by using reactive patterns through multiple sockets (at once) represented by multiple workers, both client / server side.
+The implementation focusses on raw performance, using reactive patterns through multiple sockets represented by multiple workers (both client / server side).
+Sentinel is designed for usage in persistent connection environments, making it (currently) less suited for things like HTTP and best suited for DB clients / RPC stacks.

-In it's current state, it's being used internally as a platform to test performance strategies for CPU and IO bound services.
-But will fuel both [Raiku](http://github.com/gideondk/raiku) as other soon-to-be-released Akka based libraries in the future.
+In its current state, it's being used internally as a platform to test performance strategies for CPU and IO bound services.
+In the nearby future, Sentinel will fuel both [Raiku](http://github.com/gideondk/raiku) as other soon-to-be-released Akka based libraries.

 ## Status

 Since the IO layer (and its API) in Akka 2.2 isn't stable yet, the current codebase of Sentinel can and will change heavily until the release of Akka 2.2.

-Sentinel will stay as close to Akka as possible, so the (legacy) Iteratee library of Akka is currently used to handle parsing of network messages.
-Because of this dependency, code may and will break if Sentinel switches to a different Iteratee library (depending if the current Iteratee library stays in Akka or not).
+Sentinel tries to stay as close to Akka as possible, therefore the (legacy) Iteratee library of Akka is currently used to handle parsing of network messages.
+Because of this dependency, code will break if Sentinel switches to a different Iteratee library (depending if the current Iteratee library stays in Akka or not).

 In overall, treat Sentinel as pre-release alpha software.